 That’s not all though… if the entity is not large in the terms above but has 10 or more shareholders it is also caught in Tier 2 - unless 95% of the shareholders agree to opt out.
 Phew!
 Remember that as with PBE entities, regardless of size and type, FPE’s will by default go into the Tier 1 bin unless they elect to adopt another category.

-In effect this means that most from periods beginning 1 April 2015 most small NZ companies, partnerships and sole traders will not need to prepare financial statements that comply with General Purpose Accounting Principles (GAAP).
+In effect this means that from periods beginning 1 April 2015 most small NZ companies, partnerships and sole traders did not need to prepare financial statements that comply with General Purpose Accounting Principles (GAAP).
 This doesn’t mean no financial statements are required - of course IRD requires and banks need helpful information.
 NZICA has issued some optional guidelines.

 Is an audit required?